Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Acknowledgements

 \section{Acknowledgements}

-This paper has been financed by the Government of Navarre within Industrial Doctorates 2022, the company Veridas\footnote{\url{https://veridas.com/en/}}, Cátedra ENIA UAM-VERIDAS en IA Responsible (NextGenerationEU PRTR TSI-100927-2023-2), and project BBforTAI (PID2021-127641OB-I00 MICINN/FEDER).
+This paper has been financed by the Government of Navarre within Industrial Doctorates 2022, the company Veridas\footnote{\url{https://veridas.com/en/}}, Cátedra ENIA UAM-VERIDAS en IA Responsible (NextGenerationEU PRTR TSI-100927-2023-2), project M2RAI (PID2024-160053OB-I00 MICIU/FEDER), and project BBforTAI (PID2021-127641OB-I00 MICINN/FEDER).